 The Carolina Bays Parkway Extension project involves developing a new multi-lane limited-access highway that would extend Carolina Bays Parkway (S.C.
 31) from S.C.
 9 in Horry County, S.C., across the North Carolina state line to U.S. 17 in Brunswick County.

-The development of this new facility would provide a more direct and efficient movement of north-south traffic seeking to bypass congestion within the Calabash, Little River and Grand Strand areas and would be the integral part of the proposed Interstate 74, where it would extend into South Carolina from North Carolina.
+The extension would provide a more direct and efficient movement of traffic seeking to bypass congestion within the areas of Calabash in North Carolina and Little River and the Grand Strand area in South Carolina.
+It would also be an integral part of the proposed Interstate 74, where it would extend into South Carolina from North Carolina.

-The purpose of the feasibility study was to examine the area for potential opportunities, impacts and challenges, receive public input and develop cost estimates for the project.
+The N.C.
+Department of Transportation, in coordination with the South Carolina Department of Transportation, conducted a feasibility study to examine the area for potential opportunities, impacts and challenges, as well as to receive public input and develop cost estimates for the project.

-- Email: Send a message
+Send a message

-1534 Mail Service Center
+1548 Mail Service Center

-Raleigh, NC 27699-1534
+Raleigh, NC 27699-1548